AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/custom-components-forms.md

 The custom function added in `[../Form Block/components]` consists of:

 * **Function declaration**: Define the function name and its parameters.
-* **Logic implementation**: Write the logic to add the custom behaviour for the component.
+* **Logic implementation**: Write the logic to add the custom behavior for the component.
 * **Function export**: Make the function accessible in `[Form Block]`.

 Let us create a JavaScript file named `range.js` to style the range component.
 To add a custom function: